I have a BFA in 3D animation. I'm also very interested in cinematography, editing, and web design.

 Settings to Adjust in Your Kid's Profile and Channel

 - Don't use your full name when YouTube asks you to change your name.

-- In the settings option of your account, click on "Privacy".
-Check the boxes next to "keep all my likes private" and "keep all my subscriptions private".
-This will make sure that no one knows exactly what your kids are watching so they are less likely to be targeted with messages advertising video to them, and prevents people from knowing what your kid is into. (note: if you keep this information private, you will be unable to subscribe to your kids channel and keep an eye on what they're watching, commenting and liking.)
+- In the settings option of your account, click on "Privacy."
+Check the boxes next to "keep all my playlists private" and "keep all my subscriptions private."
+This will make sure that no one knows exactly what your kids are watching, so they are less likely to be targeted with ads and it prevents people from knowing what your kid is into. (note: if you keep this information private, you will be unable to subscribe to your kid's channel and keep an eye on what they're watching, commenting, and liking.)